Mike Lee: Democracy and election reform

-In September 2020, during a Senate hearing, Lee took out and waved a pocket-size Constitution published by the National Center for Constitutional Studies, a Mormon anti-government group founded by conspiracy theorist W. Cleon Skousen.
+In September 2020, during a Senate hearing, Lee took out and waved a pocket-sized Constitution published by the National Center for Constitutional Studies, a Mormon anti-government group founded by conspiracy theorist W. Cleon Skousen.

 In October 2020, Lee sent a series of tweets declaring that the United States is "not a democracy" and that "democracy isn't the objective; liberty, peace, and prosp [sic] are.
 We want the human condition to flourish.
 Rank democracy can thwart that."
 After provoking controversy, Lee continued to argue that the United States is more properly characterized as a constitutional republic.

 In March 2021, Lee said on Fox News that the For the People Act was "rotten to the core" and was "as if written in Hell by the devil himself".
 The act attempts to expand voting rights, change campaign finance laws to reduce the influence of money in politics, limit partisan gerrymandering, and create new ethics rules for federal officeholders.
 It has been criticized by conservatives, including Lee, who believe its provisions improperly take power over elections away from state governments and give it to the federal government.